kubernetes-retired/etcdadm/README.md

 On its own, etcdadm does not automate cluster operation, but a cluster orchestrator can delegate all the above tasks to etcdadm.

 <a name="questions"></a>

+## Options

+*  `--listen-address`, `--advertise-address`: specify an IP if you'd like something different than the auto-discovery.
+Regardless of this, you can also specify an alternative advertised address (for a floating IP for example).

 ## Questions?

 For more information reach out to [etcdadm slack channel](https://kubernetes.slack.com/messages/CEM0AT9GW)